-Admittedly, if you eat a plant-based diet, as many of us here on OGP so, you won’t necessarily have a lot of egg cartons around the house, but maybe your neighbors will because egg carton spiders are great.
-It’s as easy as cutting them up, attaching some old magazine/newspaper/cardboard legs, and dangling the arachnids from some string (or used dental floss if you really want to get into the eco thing.)
+Egg carton spiders are great.
+It’s as easy as cutting them up, attaching some old magazine/newspaper/cardboard legs, and dangling the arachnids from some string (or use dental floss if you really want to get into the eco thing.)
 If you are anti-egg carton, try these arachno-danglers, from plastic bottles.

-Staying on the controversial trend, “milk” jug ghosts could really be made from any kind of gallon or half-gallon plastic bottles, or it’s off to the neighbor’s again.
+Milk jug ghosts could really be made from any kind of gallon or half-gallon plastic bottles.
 Whatever the case, they are awesome.
 Simply use a black marker to draw faces on the jugs, then cut a spot out of the back and insert a light (or a risky tea candle).
 Perfect pals for the Jack O’Latern.

 Speaking of old Jack, mandarin orange jack o’lanterns are more cutesy than scary, but they give off the right aura.
 Even better, they provide a healthy snack amongst the refined sugar bonanza going on.
 Usually, mandarin oranges or tangerines are coming into season right about this time, and all this requires is drawing a little face onto them.
 Boom!
 Edible decorations.